 The brakes on this scooter require a lot of downward force, which can take some getting used to.

-Razor A Kick Scooter – Best Adult Scooter for Durability
+Razor A Kick Scooter – Best Adult Folding Scooter

 Sometimes you don’t need a lot of bells and whistles for your scooter.
 This Razor A kick scooter has some great features for commuters that just want to get to work without spending a ton of cash on a scooter.